ROTATOR CUFF TEARS

 Surgical operation involves cutting into tendons then stitching them back together, after which the tendons are immobilized for long periods of time.
 This only makes the muscles and tendons weaker.

 Troy Physical Medicine’s stem cell treatment for rotator cuff tears

 Troy Physical Medicine offers a non-invasive and effective alternative to surgery and other traditional treatments for rotator cuff tears.
-Our same-day in-office procedure reduces recovery time, pain and the risk associated with traditional surgery.
+Our same-day in-office procedure can potentially recovery time, pain and the risk associated with traditional surgery.

-Troy Physical Medicine treatment for rotator cuff tears involve both Troy Physical Medicine’s complex form of platelet rich plasma (PRP) therapy and stem cell therapy, which has been fortified and enhanced with cytokines and additional natural growth factors.
-Stem cells are extracted from the patient’s fat (adipose) and bone marrow; PRP and cytokines are extracted from the patient’s blood.
+Troy Physical Medicine treatment for rotator cuff tears involve both Troy Physical Medicine’s complex form of platelet rich plasma (PRP) therapy and regenerative cell therapy, which has been fortified and enhanced with cytokines and additional natural growth factors.
+Doctors utilize responsibly sourced third party allograft injections containing stem cells.
 After extraction, the cells are purified and filtered in a special device and the resulting highly concentrated solution is injected directly into the rotator cuff, where they aid the body’s natural healing process in repairing the tear.

-The platelet rich plasma (PRP) releases growth factors which are able to accelerate the healing process by stimulating the movement of stem cells towards the affected site and making the conditions in the affected area more conducive to repair.
-The growth factors nourish and guide the stem cells throughout the process of rebuilding and strengthening the damaged tissue.
+The platelet rich plasma (PRP) releases growth factors which are able to accelerate the healing process by stimulating the movement of regenerative cells towards the affected site and making the conditions in the affected area more conducive to repair.
+The growth factors nourish and guide the regenerative cells throughout the process of rebuilding and strengthening the damaged tissue.

 When is PRP and stem cell therapy used for rotator cuff repair?

 PRP and stem cell therapy have been successfully applied in the following cases of rotator cuff damage; as an alternative to: